nkatzz/OLED/README.md

 * Scala 2.11 & SBT with Java > 7
 * Python 2.7
 * Clingo with Python and multithreading (TBB) support.
 To install:
-..* Download the Clingo source from [here](http://potassco.sourceforge.net/) and follow the instructions that come with the source to install.
+  Download the Clingo source from [here](http://potassco.sourceforge.net/) and follow the instructions that come with the source to install.
 Aftewards you should add the clingo executable that will be generated to your `PATH` variable.
 The path to the executable is: `/clingohome/build/release`, where `/clingohome` is the location where you unzipped the clingo source code.
 * Mongodb
 * Jep (Java Embedded Python).
+To install:
-To install, clone the source from [here](https://github.com/mrj0/jep) to a location (call that `/jephome`), and do `python setup.py install --home=/jephome`.
+  Clone the source from [here](https://github.com/mrj0/jep) to a location (call that `/jephome`), and do `python setup.py install --home=/jephome`.
 Afterwards, add `/jephome/lib/python` to your `PYTHONPATH` variable and copy the generated jar file from  `/jephome/lib/python/jep/jep-x.x.x.jar` to `/oledhome/lib`.

 ## Datasets